Geotab/sdk/src/software/api/wrappers.md

 `Install-Package Geotab.Checkmate.ObjectModel`

-Please remember to regularly check for updates to the Checkmate DLL.
-Ideally, your integration should use the same Checkmate DLL version as the one that your database is on.
+Please remember to regularly check for Geotab.Checkmate.ObjectModel nuget package updates.
+Ideally, your integration should use the same Geotab.Checkmate.ObjectModel nuget package version as the one that your database is on.

 **Using it in code**